larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # 10. Go back HOME
 cd

-# ---
+# --- OPTIONAL ALIAS:

-# If you want you can add an alias to topgrade
+# If you want you can add an alias to run topgrade with a
+# better command name
+#
-# so that you better remember it and it fits more
+# worth it so that you better remember it and to make it fit
-# in line with the other commands that start with "pac".
+# more in line with the other commands that start with "pac".
+#
 # First edit:
 nano ~/.zshrc